Holographic Superconductor for a Lifshitz fixed point: Superconductivity

 \subsection{Conductivity}

-In order to compute the electric conductivity, we follow the standard procedure in \cite{Hartnoll:2009sz}.
-Firstly, let $A_x$ and the metric $g_{tx}$ have a zero spatial momentum fluctuations:\footnote{Although in this paper we work in the probe limit and do not discuss the thermal conductivity, the fluctuation of the metric $g_{tx}$ can be ignored.}
+In order to compute the electric conductivity, we follow the procedure in \cite{Hartnoll:2009sz}.
+In this paper we work in the probe limit so that the fluctuation of the metric or the massive gauge field is ignored.
+For the conductivity only fluctuation $A_x(r)$ is relevant and let's work in the zero spatial momentum limit.
+Together with the background $\phi$ and the fluctuation $A_x$,